 Basil Chilli Squid - Tender and flavourful squid with a light crispy coating served with fresh basil and liberally dusted with the house-made five-spice salt.

-Kung Pao Chicken - Wild Duck’s take on the traditionally spicy Szechuan style dish incorporates diced light and dark duck meat, sautéed with aromatics and finished in a spicy chilli soy-vinegar.
+Kung Pao Chicken - Wild Duck's take on the traditionally spicy Szechuan style dish incorporates diced chicken breast, sautéed with aromatics and finished in a spicy chilli soy-vinegar, accompanied with roasted macamia nut & garlic stems.

 Located at 77-78/71 Giles St, Kingston